kubernetes/minikube/site/content/en/docs/drivers/hyperkit.md

 ## Issues

-## HyperKit upgrade
+### old hyperkit version
-In some cases upgrading hyperkit and ensuring the right version is in the path, could solve start issues.
+In start issues with hyperkit driver, upgrading hyperkit and ensuring the upgraded version is in the path, could solve the problem.
-The latest version could be found (here)[https://github.com/moby/hyperkit/releases],  you can check your current HyperKit version by.
+The latest version of hyperkit could be found [here](https://github.com/moby/hyperkit/releases).

+You can check your current version by:

 ```
 hyperkit -v